-1.3 Our website incorporates privacy controls which affect how we will process your personal data.
+1.4 Our website incorporates privacy controls that affect how we will process your personal data.
 By using the privacy controls, you can specify whether you would like to receive direct marketing communications.
-You can access the privacy controls via your GetSiteControl dashboard.
+You can access the privacy controls via your Getsitecontrol dashboard.

 2. Information We Collect